Nature inclusive education

 Community of Practice for educators

-Throughout the year we organise actvities to help teachers and programme directors to implement nature inclusive teaching.
+Throughout the year we organise activities to help teachers and programme directors to implement nature inclusive teaching.
 These are moments of exchange, practice, intervision and reflection.
 Via de link below you will find the schedule for the activities.

 Scheduled activities